 These are the most common, no-frills savings accounts available.

 A CD is a type of savings investment at a face value with a guaranteed APY.

 If you don’t need immediate access to your money in the short term, stashing your cash in a high-interest-rate CD can earn more money than letting dollars sit in a traditional savings account.

 Money Market Accounts

 MMAs are accounts with higher yields than traditional savings accounts but with tighter government regulations.
 Money market accounts give you a bit of the best of both worlds.
 They allow you to earn interest on your savings while allowing you to access them.
 Rates are typically better than regular savings accounts.
 You may also be able to write checks from your account or access funds with an ATM or debit card.

 Specialty Savings Accounts

 HSAs, Education (529), and Traditional and Roth IRAs are all considered specialty savings accounts.
-As you continue to move forward to more advanced financial strategies, you'll use these types of accounts to learn how to make your money work for you.
+Therefore, as you continue to move forward to more advanced financial strategies, you’ll use these types of accounts to learn how to make your money work for you.